metagol/metagol/README.md

 father(gavin,amelia).
 father(andy,spongebob).

-%% PREDICATES TO BE USED IN THE LEARNING. prim(mother/2). prim(father/2).
+%% predicates which can be used in the learning prim(mother/2). prim(father/2).

-%% METARULES
+%% metarules
 metarule([P,Q],([P,A,B]:-[[Q,A,B]])).
 metarule([P,Q,R],([P,A,B]:-[[Q,A,B],[R,A,B]])).
 metarule([P,Q,R],([P,A,B]:-[[Q,A,C],[R,C,B]])).

-%% LEARNING TASK
+%% learning task
 a :-
+  %% positive examples
   Pos = [
     grandparent(ann,amelia),
     grandparent(steve,amelia),